-- Do NOT go near hydraulic fluid leaks. - Do NOT use a finger or skin to check for hydraulic fluid leaks. - Lower the load or relieve hydraulic pressure before loosening any hydraulic fittings. - High-pressure oil can easily puncture the skin, which can cause serious injury, gangrene, or death. - If you are injured, seek emergency medical help.
-Immediate surgery is required to remove hydraulic fluid which has penetrated the skin.
+- Do NOT go near hydraulic fluid leaks. - Do NOT use a finger or skin to check for hydraulic fluid leaks. - Lower the load or relieve the pressure in the hydraulic system before loosening any hydraulic fittings. - If you are injured, seek emergency medical help.
+IMMEDIATE surgery is required to remove hydraulic fluid which has penetrated the skin.